corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/smart-contracts.md

 ## Determinism

-For the nodes on a network to reach consensus about a proposed update to the ledger, transaction verification must be deterministic.
-That means contracts must always accept or always reject a given transaction, regardless of when it is validated, or the amount of information the node running the contract holds.
+To enable the nodes on a network to reach consensus about a proposed update to the ledger, transaction verification must be deterministic.
+That means contracts must always accept or always reject a given transaction, regardless of when it is validated or the amount of information the node running the contract holds.

 ## Contract Limitations